 homophones (words that sound the same but have different spelling, such

 Lessons and remedial help are available on-line at www.pearsonsuccessnet.com.
 Your student can log-on with their four-letter, four-number username, and the password: student14.

 Please listen to your child read the Home/School Connection one night this week, and discuss the included questions.
-It goes home on Tuesday, but is not due until Friday.
+It goes home on Monday, but is not due until Friday.

-This weeks Home/School Connection: John Silver the Pigeon.
+This weeks Home/School Connection: A Fire on the Mountain

 - Read for twenty minutes each night.

 - Read and complete the Home/School Connection one night (due Friday)